MUSONIC 2820 - Sound Design for Film II

 Further detail regarding weekly content can be found on MyUni.

-Class 2 – Sound Design Introduction: Audio Post-Production.
+Week 2 – Sound Design Introduction: Audio Post-Production (continued).
 Storyboarding a creating a sound plan

-Class 11 – Where Next: Bridging film and interactive media art
+Week 11 – Where Next: Bridging film, interactive media art and VR.

 Specific Course RequirementsEMU Facilities Access Provisions